 Dr. Suzanne Zukin, at Albert Einstein College of Medicine, is expert on signaling pathways in the brain and synaptic plasticity.
-With this 2017 grant of $90,000 from FRAXA Research Foundation, she and her team are exploring autophagy, which is how cells clean house, in fragile X.
+With this 2017-2018 grant of $90,000 from FRAXA Research Foundation, she and her team explored autophagy, which is how cells clean house, in Fragile X.

 FRAXA Research Foundation has awarded Dr. Zukin’s team a total of $345,000 in grants.

-The Zukin team will examine whether impaired autophagy causes impaired learning in fragile X mice.
-They will also investigate whether it can explain the differences seen in the structure of spine-like protrusions on dendrites (connections between neurons), which in fragile X mimic an immature morphology (shape).
-Then they will look for novel therapeutic strategies that target the autophagy pathway to rescue autophagy and learning in fragile X mice.
+With this grant the Zukin team examined whether impaired autophagy causes impaired learning in Fragile X mice.
+They also investigated whether it can explain the differences seen in the structure of spine-like protrusions on dendrites (connections between neurons), which in Fragile X appear immature.
+Then they will look for novel therapeutic strategies that target the autophagy pathway to rescue autophagy and learning in Fragile X mice.

 They found that activation of autophagy corrects PSD-95 and Arc abundance, identifying a potential mechanism by which impaired autophagy is causally related to the Fragile X phenotype and revealing a previously unappreciated role for autophagy in the synaptic and cognitive deficits associated with fragile X syndrome.